Coming Back to Yourself: Healing After Narcissistic and Emotional Abuse

 The Nervous System’s Role in Healing

-Emotional abuse often puts the nervous system in a long-term state of fight, flight, or freeze.
-That’s why healing can’t happen just by thinking differently; it has to include the body.
+Emotional abuse often puts the nervous system in a prolonged state of fight, flight, freeze or fawn.

-Somatic healing invites the body back into safety, gently and slowly.
+Somatic (body-based) healing gently invites the body back into safety, one moment at a time.

 This might look like:

-Noticing what sensations arise when you speak a boundary
+• Noticing sensations that arise when you set a boundary

-Letting your body move, shake, or rest as needed
+• Allowing your body move, shake, or rest when it needs to

 You don’t have to fix everything at once.

-Safety builds in layers, and your body will show you the way.
+Safety builds in layers, and your body knows the way.

 A Soft Place to Land